jdmonin/JSettlers2/Readme.md

 ## Documentation

-User documentation for game play is available as .html pages located in "docs/users" directory.
+User documentation for game play is available as .html pages located in the `src/site/users` directory.
 These can be put on a JSettlers server for its users using the applet.

 Currently, this README is the only technical documentation for running